jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

 A term may use multiple words to denote a single concept, in which case it's a **compound term** and should have two parts: the **focus** AKA head, and the **modifier** AKA difference.
+Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).

+- p.
+39: why join?
+- p.
+40: why split?

+Compound terms denote a single concept; **coordinated terms** denote multiple concepts

 But concepts aren't compounded at the level of terms.
 (They may be compounded

 ##### Grammatical forms